canonical/temporal-k8s-operator/documentation/how-to/configure-ingress.md

 **gRPC through ingress requires TLS end-to-end.** The supported providers do **not** support plaintext HTTP/2 (h2c) to the backend, so the Temporal frontend must terminate TLS itself.
-Concretely: the `frontend-certificates` relation is **required** alongside `ingress` (the frontend then serves gRPC over TLS and the charm advertises the `https` scheme), and the proxy re-encrypts to it.
+Concretely: the `frontend-certificates` relation is **required** alongside `ingress` (the frontend then serves gRPC over TLS and the charm always advertises the `https` scheme), and the proxy re-encrypts to it.
+The charm enforces this: relating `ingress` without `frontend-certificates` blocks the unit rather than falling back to a cleartext (h2c) scheme the supported providers can't use.
 Only the `frontend` service can be exposed, and only one ingress solution can be used at a time.

 [/note]